Main Navigation - Mobile

 D. It is not the intention of this policy to infringe on the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
 Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, do not advocate violence or harassment against others or do not create a substantial disruption of the learning environment.

-IV.
-UNIFORM DRESS
+V. UNIFORM DRESS

-A. The Superintendent may authorize uniform dress guidelines for an individual school or program, provided that the guidelines reflect involvement of the school community, take into consideration the financial ability of students to purchase uniforms, and allow for exemptions upon parent request.
+A. The superintendent may authorize uniform dress guidelines for an individual school or program, provided that the guidelines reflect involvement of the school community, take into consideration the financial ability of students to purchase uniforms, and allow for exemptions upon parent request.

-B. The administration may recommend a form of dress considered appropriate for a specific event and communicate the recommendation to students and parents/guardians.
+C. The administration may recommend a form of dress considered appropriate for a specific event and communicate the recommendation to students and parents/guardians.

-C. An organized student group may recommend a form of dress for students considered appropriate for a specific event and make such recommendation to the administration for approval.
+D. An organized student group may recommend a form of dress for students considered appropriate for a specific event and make such recommendation to the administration for approval.

-V. SANCTIONS
+VI.
+SANCTIONS

-When, in the judgment of the administration, a student’s appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities, or poses a threat to the health or safety of the student or others, the student will be directed to make modifications.
+When, in the judgment of the administration, a student’s appearance, accessories, or mode of dress interferes with or disrupts the educational process or school activities, or poses a threat to the health or safety of the student or others, the student will be directed to make modifications.
 Parents/guardians will be notified.

 Legal References: